matzar/time-to-seconds/README.md

 ## Empty strings

-The non-strict format will allow for an input of an empty string which will be treated the same as passing a number `0`; these two inputs are equivalent and will return `0 seconds`:
+The non-strict format will allow for the input of an empty string which will be treated the same as passing a number `0`; these two inputs are equivalent and will return `0 seconds`:

 - `timeToSeconds("")` or
 - `timeToSeconds("0")`